rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-3-in-pre-order.md

 Note that the rooted path `rp` is no simple stack, but a stack with extended functionality.
-This additional functionality has the purpose of counting down the length values, which is used to keep track of the nodes in the rooted path.
-This allows to determine the parent node of the next subsequent node.
+This additional functionality has the purpose of counting down the length values, which is used to keep track of the nodes in the current rooted path, which allows to determine the parent of the next subsequent node.

 Recall that the scope of a node and its pre-order trace have the same sets of nodes.
-Because of that, the node's scope appears as a substring to the document tree's pre-order trace `n`.
-Hence, the length value of a node is equal to the length of the node's pre-order trace `pre(n)`.
+Because of that, the scope of a node can be described to appear as a substring to the document tree's pre-order trace `n`.
+Hence, the length value of a node `x` is equal to the length of the node's pre-order trace `pre(x)`.

-* `pre(n) := n[i,i+N-1]` assuming `(len[i] == N)` and `(i in [1,#len])`
+* `pre(x) := n[i,i+N-1]` is true assuming ..
+* `(n[i] == x)` and `(len[i] == N)` for `(i in [1,#len])`

-Note that the first length entry must therefore be equal to the length of the sequence of length values - i.e. `(len[1] == #len)`.
+Note that the first length entry must be equal to the length of the sequence of length values - i.e. `(len[1] == #len)`.
 That is because the scope of a root includes all the nodes.
 Likewise, the last entry must have a value of one - i.e. `(len[#len] == 1)`.
 That is because the scope of a leaf only contains the leaf itself.

-Note that the above pseudocode is only artificially reduced to a single tree.
-That is, the entry assertions are in general not required.
+Note that, due to the entry assertions, the above pseudocode is artificially reduced to a single tree.
+That is, the 2nd and 3rd entry assertions must be altered or dropped if the sequence of length values defines the structure of a forest of trees.
+That is because no length value can then be equal to the length of the sequence of length values.